 Harm reduction for Kratom

-There are certain precautions you should take before doing MDMA.
+There are certain precautions you should take before doing Kratom.
 The advice below helps you to be physically and mentally prepared before doing it.
-Furthermore, we want you to be safe, and just in case you have a bad experience or some of the unwanted side effects associated with MDMA, we have also provided information on how to take care of yourself when you are in full swing.
+Furthermore, we want you to be safe, and just in case you have a bad experience or some of the unwanted side effects associated with Kratom, we have also provided information on how to take care of yourself when you are in full swing.
 Finally, there are those uncomfortable or undesirable effects after the high have worn out, we will provide you with some practical tips on how to have a better calm down and help you to reduce the harm done to your body and brain.

 Check the source